mit-rss/intro_to_linux/README.md

 Linux-powered remote devices or systems as long as you have access credentials.
 This is how you will access the racecars.

-3a.
-Log into a remote shell with the address `athena.dialup.mit.edu` and your kerberos as the username.
-This will give you secure remote access to a shell running on an Athena machine.
+3a. **From ourside your Docker container**, log into a remote shell with the address `athena.dialup.mit.edu` and your kerberos as the username.
+This will give you secure remote access to a shell running on an Athena machine running Linux.
 3b.
 Logged into your Athena account, download the contents from `https://tinyurl.com/ya67uga4` into a file named `pic.png` in your Athena home directory.
 3c.
 Exit the ssh session
 3d.
 Using the `scp` command from your local terminal, move the photo you just downloaded from your Athena account, `~/pic.png`, onto your native machine into the folder `~/Pictures` on your machine.
 This is useful for transferring files between your computer and the Racecar.